ReubenDRussell/NucStruc_Calcs_html/README.md

 Note to self:
-The B(ML) one needs checking - units and equations.
+The B(ML) one needs checking - units and equations.[should function fine though]